Adelphicos quadrivirgatum: Geographic range

+Habitat

+A. quadrivirgatum inhabits tropical and subtropical wet and moist forest at elevations from sea level to 1740 m.
+It is often found beneath logs.

 Description

 A. quadrivirgatum is a small snake.
 Adult females may attain a total length of 36.5 cm, which includes a tail 5.5 cm long.
 Dorsally, it is pale reddish brown, with four or five blackish narrow stripes.
 Ventrally, it is whitish with a brown stripe along the middle of the tail.

 Diet

 A. quadrivirgatum preys mainly on earthworms.